 Century 21 wanted to step up their social game.
 I helped boost their buzz with a series of unpredictable moves, including a proposal to help break Washington gridlock, and a fake listing for Breaking Bad character Walter White's house.
-For the $300 it cost to get a photo of the house, the Breaking Bad stunt was featured in GQ, Salon and elsewhere, generated over 80 million impressions worldwide, and won several awards, including an Andy and a One Show gold.
+For the $300 it cost to get a photo of the house, the Breaking Bad stunt was featured in GQ, Salon and elsewhere, generated over 80 million impressions worldwide, and won numerous awards, including an Andy and a One Show gold.

 EmblemHealth is a New York insurance company that I've helped position as the brand that brings genuine, often personal care to its members.
 The latest TV campaign showcases a handful of Emblem employees and their stories of how they care for New York and New Yorkers.